Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 7 Best Mechanical Switches For Gaming - Spring 2024 Reviews
+The 6 Best Mechanical Switches For Gaming - Black Friday 2024

 Best Switches For Gaming

 The idea that there's a 'best keyboard switch for gaming' often sparks debates in the keyboard enthusiast community.
-One of the prevailing outlooks is that you shouldn't worry too much about finding the 'best' gaming switch, and that's generally the right approach.
+One prevailing outlook is that you shouldn't worry too much about finding the 'best' gaming switch, and that's generally the right approach.

 Whenever choosing a keyboard switch for your build, the most important element is that you enjoy using the switch you've chosen.
-That said, some switches do provide measurable latency benefits over other switches, and you should bear this in mind if you primarily play fast-paced, competitive titles like FPS or rhythm games.
+That said, some switches provide measurable latency benefits over others, and you should bear this in mind if you primarily play fast-paced, competitive titles like FPS or rhythm games.

 If you've still got questions about how to choose the best keyboard switches for gaming, check out the Additional Details section near the end of this page.
 Also, note that the pricing of keyboard switches can vary quite a bit depending on the quantity you purchase and the website you buy them from.
 It might be worth shopping around a little!